Sleep-tracking wearables and apps no substitute for sleep tests

 Sleep-tracking devices and mobile apps should not be used to screen for sleep disorders, according to the American Academy of Sleep Medicine.

-While they can help engage users in improving sleep health, none of the technologies has been proven accurate or validated for screening, the academy said in a position statement.
+While they can help engage users in improving sleep health, none of the consumer technologies has been proven accurate or validated for screening, the academy said in a position statement.